all-in-one-of/snippets/CG.md

 # Source:

 ### scan geo
-(cannot move high) (not quads) (bridged geo with other probrms than unfoald) ) (duplicated geo) (other typ of data) (inverted few faces) (swaped trix connection)
+Flaws: Cannot move high / not quads / bridged geo with other probrms than unfoald / duplicated geo / other typ of data / inverted few faces / swaped trix connection.
 - Retopo Geometry is bloby on corner trix, could be fliped and is 30-100% less efficient in polycount hard to uv

 ### H low with uv's.
-(Generate from Imported or Procediural data.)
+Generate from Imported or Procediural data.
 - Make Mid -  creesed copy to get high
 - Conform with ray to match Hi.